SQream/sqream_docs/connecting_to_blue/client_platforms/pentaho.rst

 This document is a Quick Start Guide that describes how to install Pentaho, create a transformation, and define your output.

-The Connecting to SQream Using Pentaho page describes the following:

 Installing Pentaho
 ~~~~~~~~~~~~~~~~~~